When teens threaten violence, a community responds with compassion

 He turned his car around and immediately headed to the high school.

-After the shooting at Marjory Stoneman Douglas High School in Parkland, Fla., last year, many schools received federal funding through the Stop School Violence Act to establish a threat assessment program to help prevent school shootings and other kinds of violence.
+After the shooting at Marjory Stoneman Douglas High School in Parkland, Fla., in 2018, many schools received federal funding through the Stop School Violence Act to establish a threat assessment program to help prevent school shootings and other kinds of violence.

 How to assess the risk

 Threat assessment is essentially how the Secret Service responds to threats made to government officials and property, and it is increasingly being used by schools around the U.S.

 In the first hours, the multidisciplinary team gathers information from interviews with the student, the student's friends, parents and teachers to evaluate the risk: Does the student have a plan to attack?
 Does the student have weapons?
 Is there a specific target?

 If an action or statement of intended harm is deemed serious, a school must act quickly to prevent violence and keep everyone safe.
 If the student making the threat has firearms, then the team works with law enforcement officials and the student's parents to try to limit gun access.

 Once the concern about immediate danger has eased, the team digs deeper into the student's background and psychological history: What is driving the student?
 What is the anger about?
 What is the situation at home and at school?
 Are there any underlying mental health issues?

 Studies have shown that students contemplating violence are often in some kind of crisis, and the best way to move them off that path is to provide support and supervision to solve the problem.